scolladon/sfdx-git-delta/README.md

 > Analyze the difference between HEAD (latest commit) and HEAD~1 (previous commit), and output the result in the current folder.

-The `sfdx sgd:source:delta` command produces 2 usefull artifacts:
+The `sfdx sgd:source:delta` command produces 2 useful artifacts:

 **1) A `package.xml` file, inside a `package` folder.** This `package.xml` file contains just the added/changed metadata to deploy to the target org.